OUR HISTORY

 Heritage and Tradition

 Today, the Critérium de la Première Neige is much more than just a ski competition.
-It’s a tradition that embodies Val d’Isère’s passion and devotion to downhill skiing.
-Skiing legends have written their names in the annals of this competition, and it continues to attract the world’s best skiers.
+It has become a genuine tradition, symbolizing Val d’Isère’s passion and commitment to downhill skiing.
+Many skiing legends have left their mark on the history of this event, which continues to attract the world’s best skiers.